Alameen688/dear_diary/README.md

 - Show some :heart: and :star: the repo to encourage more useful OS projects

 ## Contributing
-The sole purpose of this project is to facilate learning, PRs and all forms of contribution are very much welcome!
+The sole purpose of this project is to facilitate learning, PRs and all forms of contribution are very much welcome!
 Consider running [REST API project](https://github.com/Alameen688/MyDiary/tree/develop) locally during development.

 ## Code of Conduct